cacherowan/CACHE-Rowan/1_Chemical Property Prediction/index.md

 :::{grid-item-card} Tutorial 1
 :link: 1_Tutorial_1.md

-Learn the basics of using a machine learning potential to calculate the enthalpy, entropy, and Gibbs free energy of a molecule at various temperatures.
+Learn the basics of using a machine learning potential (MACE-OFF) to calculate the enthalpy, entropy, and Gibbs free energy of a molecule at various temperatures.
 :::

 :::{grid-item-card} Tutorial 2
 :link: 2_Tutorial_2.md

-Description of Tutorial 2.
+Using the same machine learning potential in tutorial 1, you will calculate the heat capacity for various molecules as a function of time.
+This tutorial will show you how to construct the geometries of multiple molecules to simulate them and calculate their potential energy.
+Chemical properties can then be predicted using the simulation data.
 :::

 :::{grid-item-card} Tutorial 3
 :link: 3_Tutorial_3.md

-Description of Tutorial 3.
+Tutorials 1 and 2 predicted chemical properties of various molecules using molecular simulations and a machine learning potnetial.
+While this tutorial will also determine chemical properties of various molecules, it accomplishes this task using a database of chemical properties.
+In this tutorial, you will learn how to load the database to allow the code to read chemical properties that are listed in the database.
 :::

 :::{grid-item-card} Tutorial 4
 :link: 4_Tutorial_4.md

-Description of Tutorial 4.
+Learn how to calculate the standard enthalpy of formation for molecules using the atomic simulations environment (calculate chemical properties using data from MACE-OF) as well as MACE-OFF.
+Similar to using tutorial 1 to get the enthalpy of a molecule, you will be doing this again for specific atoms and molecules to find the standard enthalpy of formation for 5 molecules.
+Then you will compare the error in the machine learning method with the National Institute of Standards and Technology (NIST) and the database used in Tutorial 3 with NIST.
 :::

 ::::